-Most interesting wonders of Iceland
+Most interesting landmarks of Iceland

 Below are listed the most amazing natural and man made landmarks of Iceland.

 Natural landmarks of Iceland

 - Brennisteinsalda – Suðurland.
 855 m tall volcano with ground in almost all colors – white, yellow, red, black, green.

 - Laki fissure vent – Suðurland.
 Volcanic fissure – a clearly visible fissure which in 1783 – 1784 was the site of one of the largest and most destructive eruptions in modern times.
 Eruption was coming simultaneously from 130 craters.

 - Maelifell – Suðurland.
 Unusual and picturesque volcano – a moss covered, 200 m tall cone rising from the grey lava fields.

 - Surtsey – Suðurland.
 New volcanic island, which rised from the ocean in 1963 – 1967.
 The island is pristine and serves as a natural laboratory where the colonization process of plant and animal life is researched.
 The area of the island is decreasing.